nfejes/PEP-457-notes/README.md

 ## Motivation
 In Python there are different semantics for function parameters declaration.
 Sometimes this can be confusing for the programmer, for example:

+## Example
+One of the examples in the proposal is the function

 the `range()` function is documented with the signatures
 ```python